Prof. David Caro

 Psychology

-Leticia has been teaching courses of Health Psychology, Wellbeing, and Techniques of Intervention at IE University and Complutense University of Madrid.
-She received her Masters degree in Clinical and Health Psychology (2014) and she is currently doing her Ph.D. in Clinical Psychology.
+Dr. Martínez has been teaching courses in Health Psychology, Wellbeing, and Techniques of Intervention at IE University and Complutense University of Madrid.
+She received her Master’s degree in Clinical and Health Psychology (2014), and she has completed her Ph.D. in Clinical Psychology.
 She is interested in new approaches in psychopathology and assessment (such as taxometrical approaches or network analysis), cognitive biases, dimensions of self-esteem and well-being in psychotic patients.
 She is also interested in putting experimental methodologies and new technologies (eg, IAT, ESM, APPs …) at the service of the study of psychopathology and the promotion of well-being.
-Leticia also works as clinical practitioner from third generation therapies (e.g., acceptance and commitment therapies, Mindfulness, compassion-focused therapy and dialectical behavioral therapy) and from positive psychotherapy.
+Dr. Martínez also works as clinical practitioner from third generation therapies (e.g., acceptance and commitment therapies, mindfulness, compassion-focused therapy, and dialectical behavioral therapy) and from positive psychotherapy.

 Degrees